turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 ## Step 4: Verify Parameters

-Ensure all parameters are correct.
-Generally, these can be left as default.
+The parameters for the TE product are derived from settings chosen earlier during the TEF install, so it is rare that any of the existing parameter values need to be modified.
+Unless directed to by Turbot support you may safely scroll to the bottom of the parameter list.

 ![Parameters Verification](/images/docs/guardrails/runbooks/enterprise-install/installing-te/install-te-parameters-verification.png)

 ## Step 5: Launch Product

-Verify the parameters again and select **Launch product**.
+Select **Launch product**.

-99.9% of all TE installations do not need to change any parameters.
-The parameters for the TE stack are designed by default to pick up their values from the TEF configuration, with no options necessary to change on installation.

 ![Launch Product](/images/docs/guardrails/runbooks/enterprise-install/installing-te/install-te-launch.png)